-Inside: Writing stems help students answer constructed response questions as they cite evidence from the text.
-Learn how to use writing stems in class.
+Help students answer constructed response questions as they cite evidence from the text.
+Learn how to use sentence starters in class.

-Something that’s often repeated during reading class is “Cite your evidence,” and “You need to PROVE your answer.”
-State test questions often ask students to “use information from the reading” to prove their answers.
+Something I often repeat during reading class is: “Cite your evidence” and “You need to PROVE your answer.”
+In addition, state test questions often ask students to “use information from the reading” to prove their answers.

 - accurately understand and interpret the question